 So what can you do to break this addiction?

 Obviously, we can’t expect ourselves to live without our phones, which in fact are not really phones at all they are very small powerful computers that do so much more for us than enable us to call our mums.
+Nevertheless, when your dependency on your mobile device is hindering your daily activities, it is important to consider the benefits of addiction counselling services and how they can support you in managing this compulsion.

 Five tips on how to manage your phone use: